Alfresco/alfresco-content-app/docs/extending.md

 }
 ```

-Note that you can re-use any rules and evaluators available.
+Note, you can re-use any rules and evaluators that are available.

 In the example above, the context menu action `Download` utilizes the `app.toolbar.canDownload` rule,
 declared in the `rules` section: